Home » Suburban Redevelopment & Greyfields » David Dixon discusses the next generation of urban places at NZPI 2018

 WEBINAR RECORDING: How parking management can increase transportation choices and leverage downtown growth

 In this webinar, our team discussed parking best practices and how they can enable downtown growth, enhance public realm improvements, reduce parking costs, and preserve equitable mobility choices.

 Suburban Remix: The Next Generation of Urban Places

-In this Urban Land Magazine article, David Dixon and co-author Jason Beske share an excerpt from their new book, Suburban Remix: Creating the Next Generation of Urban Places.
+In this Urban Land Magazine article, David Dixon and Jason Beske share an excerpt from their new book, Suburban Remix: Creating the Next Generation of Urban Places.

 WEBINAR RECORDING: What is 21st Century Urbanism?

 Changing demographics and socioeconomic shifts mean a lot of opportunity for cities, but they also bring a lot of challenges.
 How do we plan for this new urban future?